kaisenlinux/docker/cli/docs/reference/commandline/service_ls.md

 #### id

-The `id` filter matches all or part of a service's id.
+The `id` filter matches all or the prefix of a service's ID.

+The following filter matches services with an ID starting with `0bcjw`:

 ```console
 $ docker service ls -f "id=0bcjw"